ryanLahbabi/CHESS/README.md

 This is a chess game implemented to work in QT in order to have a satisfying interface.
-This programme allows two playerss to play chess in turn on the same screen as we used an oriented-object approach.
+This program allows two playerss to take turns play chess on the same screen as we used an oriented-object approach.

 ### affichage folder
 This folder allows us to set the display of the chessboard and control it with QT functionalities.